 BHU at Old Saranan – District Pishin

 Labor Room at Mohammad Khail – District Quetta (Ambulance available/functional 24/7)

 The massive impact of these health facilities on the previously neglected population of refugees is discussed in detail in our Annual Report 2015 and our Organizational Profile, which can be found in our publications page.

 September 1st, 2014 till December 31st, 2015

 Pakistan is one of the two remaining countries in the world where polio is still categorized as an endemic viral infection, the other being Afghanistan.
 The infection remains endemic despite over 100 rounds of vaccination being carried out in the past decade.
-However, country had announced a goal of eradication by 2016.
-To make this possible, there are currently three major stakeholders currently working in the country for Polio Eradication; the Government of Pakistan, World Health Organization and United Nation’s International Children’s Emergency Fund.
-In order to effectively monitor their communications and social mobilization activities in the high risk districts, Third Party Field Monitoring (TPFM) has been engaged in all the provinces and FATA regions of the country.
+However, the country had announced a goal of eradication by 2016.
+To make this possible, there are currently three major stakeholders currently working in the country for Polio Eradication; the Government of Pakistan, the World Health Organization, and the United Nation’s International Children’s Emergency Fund.
+In order to effectively monitor their communications and social mobilization activities in the high-risk districts, Third-Party Field Monitoring (TPFM) has been engaged in all the provinces and FATA regions of the country.

 The full communication network contains thousands of staff in the high-risk districts of the four provinces, frontier regions, and Federally Administered Tribal Areas.
 Most of these high-risk districts are security compromised and hard to reach areas with a high number of missed children (refusal or non-availability).
 The objective of the third-party field monitoring is to effectively monitor the program interventions in these high-risk areas to ensure maximum coverage of missed children.
 The TPFM will ensure that the communication network puts maximum effort into communications and social mobilization activities so that there is a maximum transformation of refusal and not available children.